microsoft/fluentui/docs/react-v9/contributing/api-extractor.md

 In PR builds, the task will fail if it detects missing API file updates.

-(Previously it was necessary to run a separate command `yarn update-api` to update the API files, but we decided to streamline this and do the update automatically as part of the build instead.)

-To generate the API markdown file, first commit your changes, then run:
+To generate the API markdown file commit your changes, then run:

-`yarn nx run <package-name>:generate-api`
+`yarn nx run <package-name>:build`

 On Windows systems, you may have to run: